-China imports more energy than any other country in the world, and the majority of its imported oil arrives by boat via the straits of Malacca, a narrow oceanic pass between Indonesia and Malaysia.
+China imports more energy than any other country in the world, and most of its imported oil arrives by boat via the straits of Malacca, a narrow oceanic pass between Indonesia and Malaysia.
 For years, Chinese military officials have warned that a U.S. military presence near the straits endangers China’s energy supply, as the United States could plausibly deploy its military to cut off China’s energy access during a conflict.

-China has attempted to address this security risk through BRI by building and gaining access to ports around the world.
-Unlike the United States, which maintains hundreds of overseas military bases, China has only one.
+China has attempted to address that security risk through BRI by building and gaining access to ports around the world.
+Unlike the United States, which maintains hundreds of overseas military bases, China has only one, in Djibouti.
 Chinese firms now own, partially own, or operate at least ninety-three ports around the world.
 Although those ports are currently run for commercial, not military, purposes, some experts have argued they could soon become part of China’s military or intelligence apparatus.
 As one former Chinese general stated, “There is no need to hide the ambition of [China’s] navy.
 [The purpose is] to gain an ability like the U.S. Navy so that it can conduct operations globally.”

 As China began its economic recovery in the late 1970s following more than a century of foreign subjugation, civil unrest, and failed government policies, Chinese Communist Party (CCP) leaders initiated policies to maintain a calm and stable international environment, hoping that it would foster growth.
-These policies, which became associated with the proverb “hide your strength, bide your time,” stressed focusing on domestic affairs and “hiding” China’s strength from the world to allow it to develop without having to prioritize preparing for a potential conflict.
+Those policies, which became associated with the proverb “hide your strength, bide your time,” stressed focusing on domestic affairs and hiding China’s strength from the world to allow it to develop without having to prioritize preparing for a potential conflict.

 However, Xi Jinping has broken with that tradition, calling for China to resume global leadership on the world stage—with BRI helping to facilitate the process.